FarronF/limerick-council-meetings/meetings/2016/07/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Annual Meeting of Municipal District of Cappamore-Kilmallock - 23rd June 2016.md

 As there were no other nominations, the outgoing Cathaoirleach declared Councillor Ryan elected

-as Cathaoirleach and offered him his congratulations and best wishes for the coming year.--- 3
+as Cathaoirleach and offered him his congratulations and best wishes for the coming year.
+---
+3

 On taking the Chair, Councillor Ryan thanked his Proposer and Seconder and said that he was